chinamike65/hugo-tuolesi/content/book6/book6en.md

 When we study Buddhism, we must worship a guru, who is the root of the Three Jewels.

-The essence of the Fa is the teacher, and only after the teacher has taught the Fa can you learn the Fa and cultivate the Fa.
+The essence of the Dharma is the teacher, and only after the teacher has taught the Dharma can you learn the Dharma and cultivate the Dharma.

 Once you get bodhicitta in practicing the Dharma, you become a bodhisattva and even a sangha.
 Therefore, the root of a sangha is your guru.